 Any 20-year-old can start their own business.
 Thanks to the internet, it’s extremely easy to start today.
 It can be as simple as having an idea, creating a website, and advertising using social media.

-If you enjoyed reading about how to start a business at 20 in 2021, consider checking out our other articles below.
+If you enjoyed reading about how to start a business at 20, consider checking out our other articles below.